Is IG Good for Crypto in 2026?

 What Is IG's New Crypto Offering?

-Spot crypto trading with actual coin ownership.
+It is spot crypto trading with actual coin ownership.
 IG launched this in 2025, giving UK retail clients direct ownership for the first time.
-Unlike CFDs or spread bets, you buy and own the real coins.
+Unlike CFDs or spread bets, you buy and own the real coins - which is what drew me to test it.

 The FCA registers IG's crypto service under Money Laundering Regulations.
 Your assets sit in secure custody.
 Here's how the setup works: